The news tells us there’s an opioid epidemic, but if you’re struggling with opiate addiction, it can feel like you’re all alone.

-My heart beats quickly and my body feels lead-like, moving clumsy and slow.
+My heart beats quickly and my body feels lead-like, moving clumsily and slowly.
 My hands shake and my head swims.
 My nose runs.
 I decided not to take a pill today, but now my body is making a different sort of decision.
-The same body that helps me type 80 words a minute and paste my walls with poetry has now found a different functionality.
-My muscles and limbs, turned inside out and lit with a strange sort of fire, cry out for stuff that makes them sing in a way nothing ever has before.
+The same body that allows me to type 80 words a minute and plaster my walls with poetry has now found a different functionality.
+My muscles and limbs—turned inside out and lit with a strange sort of fire—cry out for stuff that makes them sing in a way nothing ever has before.

 The name morphine derives from Morpheus, the Greek God of sleep, a winged demon known to walk through the dreams of mere mortals by imitating their human forms.
-And just like the nightmares that cloud Morpheus’s kingdom of dreams, addiction follows morphine and other opiates through history, leaving opium dens and opium wars in its wake.
-We still see its imprints everywhere: morphine was marketed early on by Merck, and due in part to the sales boost from early junkies, today that pharmaceutical giant is able to bring us everything from Nuvaring to Nasonex.
+And just like the nightmares that cloud Morpheus’s kingdom of dreams, addiction follows morphine and other opiates and opioids through history, leaving opium dens and opium wars in its wake.
+We still see its imprints everywhere: morphine was marketed early on by Merck, and due in part to the sales boost from early opioid addicts, today that pharmaceutical giant is able to bring us everything from Nuvaring to Nasonex.

-It’s just me, trying to willpower myself out of a pill that’s turned daily routine.
-I’m trying to just say no. An easy choice, a logical decision, has suddenly become the most difficult one of my life.
+It’s just me, trying to willpower myself out of taking a pill that’s become my daily routine.
+I’m trying to just say no. An easy choice, a logical decision, has somehow become the most difficult one of my life.
 It’s an intimate moment.
 A private realization.
 A personal failure.
-A loss of faith in my competence, in my ability to believe something to be the best choice and then follow through with it, goddammit.
+A loss of faith in my own competence, in my ability to believe something to be the best choice and then follow through with it, goddammit.
 Like getting lost in a neighborhood I should know by now.
 Like drawing myself a bath and getting distracted for two seconds and suddenly there’s water everywhere.
 Instead of stepping into a warm bath, I’m stepping into a flood.
 This is an epidemic of personal debate and beratement, an epidemic of misunderstanding and fear, of beliefs about control and strength in a world that prides itself on staying in control and being strong.

-The place these pills have me staying is a strange land, unlike that of a virus or flu.
+The place these pills have me staying in is a strange land, unlike that of a virus or flu.
 It’s a place where cures are double-edged, and easy fixes become complicated quickly.
-The prescription pill is so often the solution for pain and suffering.
+The prescription pill is so often considered the solution for pain and suffering.
 Get sick?
 Take a pill.
 Get better.
-This commonsense ritual becomes used and then abused in opiate addiction, until the system makes no sense and up is suddenly down.
-Take a pill to get sick to take a pill to get better to get sick to take a pill to … Opiates have us hunkered down in a world where popping a pill, often one doctor prescribed, can take away chronic pain and the cramping, craving impossible existence that is withdrawal.
+This commonsense ritual becomes used and then abused in opioid use disorder, until the system makes no sense and up is suddenly down.
+Take a pill to get sick to take a pill to get better to get sick to take a pill to … Opioids have us hunkered down in a world where popping a pill, often one prescribed by a legitimate doctor, can take away chronic pain and also relieve the cramping, craving impossible existence that is withdrawal.
 It’s what I’ve been taught since I was young.
 Take your medicine.
 Feel better.
 It’s the solution, and where the problem began for me.
-For all of us.
+For so many of us.

-Part of the reason it’s so unbearable, often seeming impossible, is because a quick solution to such agony sits instantly within my grasp.
+Part of the reason withdrawal is so unbearable, often seeming impossible, is because a quick solution to such agony sits instantly within my grasp.
 My body knows this.
 My mind knows this.
 No matter how much my heart calls me to quit, no matter how many people I’ve lost or how much money I’ve snorted, there’s a deep reptilian part of my brain that wants me to survive and is convinced the withdrawal is killing me.
 That deeply seated evolutionary part of my brain wants me to live.
 It wants me to use.

-A pill habit lands you in a world where it’s all under control, until it’s suddenly, desperately not.
+A pill habit lands you in a world where it’s all allegedly under control, until it’s suddenly, desperately not.
 We’re in an epidemic of maintenance habits and quit-anytime-I want-habits.
-An opiate addiction, like YA authors would say about love and falling asleep, happens slowly, then all at once.
+An opioid addiction, like a YA author said about love and falling asleep, happens slowly, then all at once.
 An epidemic is hard to talk about when you have a bottle in a drawer and kids to feed and you’re trying not to take more than three pills tonight because you can’t drive with your kids in the car to meet your dealer and your husband has to work all weekend.
-An epidemic is hard to consider when you’re just one kid locked up in a room with a baggie under your bed who swore you’d never use a needle, ever, but now your habit is too expensive and nothing else works as well and you’ve gotten yourself in this deep and how could you ever crawl out of here, alone, in this bedroom.
+An epidemic is hard to consider when you’re just one kid locked up in a room with a baggie under your bed, and you swore you’d never use a needle, ever, but now your habit is too expensive and nothing else works as well and you’ve gotten yourself in this deep and how could you ever crawl out of here, alone, in this bedroom.

-If you feel like a single person isolated alone behind a pane of glass, with pills stashed in strategic locations and a pill grinder in your purse and a smile plastered on your face, welcome to opiate addiction.
+If you feel like a single person isolated alone behind a pane of glass, with pills stashed in strategic locations and a pill grinder in your purse and a smile plastered on your face, welcome to opioid addiction.
 You can make it out alive.
 If you’ve never felt less like part of an epidemic, never felt less like a part of something in your life, then welcome to opioid addiction.